SpartanJ/ecode/docs/snippets.md

 Snippets are also available when no language server is running.
 When an LSP server supplies completion results, user snippets are merged with those results rather than disappearing when the asynchronous response arrives.

+## Browsing snippets in the Universal Locator

+Open the Universal Locator and choose **Insert Snippet**, or enter its `sn ` provider prefix.
+The provider lists snippets applicable to the current language and file.
+Search matches snippet names, prefixes, and descriptions.
+The list also identifies whether a snippet comes from the user directory, `.vscode`, or `.ecode`.

+Selecting a result inserts it directly at the current selections without requiring or deleting a typed prefix.
+Insertion uses the same variables, indentation, choices, multi-cursor behavior, and tab-stop navigation as snippets selected from auto-completion.

 ## Snippet body syntax